jagi/meteor-astronomy/_includes/v2/behaviors/slug.md

 # Slug

-You can add the `slug` behavior to your project by executing the following command.
+You can add the `slug` behavior to your project by executing the following command in your Meteor project directory.

 ```sh
 meteor add jagi:astronomy-slug-behavior
 ```

 The `slug` behavior adds a slug field for storing an URL friendly value of a chosen field.
 The slug field can be used in the routing for generating URLs `http://localhost:3000/post/to-jest-test-polskich-znakow-aszclonz`.

-The `slug` behavior comes with following options.
+The behavior comes with following options.

 ```js
 behaviors: {